Visit us at www.triplogik.com

-No Blowing in the connector to dry it will not work...
+Don't blow in the connector dry it will not work...

-What ever you do, DO NOT PLUG IT ANYWHERE.
+Whatever you do, DO NOT PLUG IT ANYWHERE until you clean it !

-The water my not have entered the instrument, but the USB connector is now contaminated with minerals.
-Most probably calcium
+The water might not have entered the instrument, but the USB connector is now contaminated with minerals.